 Established in 1994, the graduate program in Occupational Therapy graduated its first class in August, 1996.
 In 2016 the Occupational Therapy Department added the entry level doctoral program, the Doctor of Occupational Therapy (OTD).
 The first OTD students will graduate in 2019.
 Graduates are prepared for entry-level positions in occupational therapy with advanced skills in leadership, advocacy, research and clinical skills.
 The department's proposal to offer an entry-level Doctor of Occupational Therapy (OTD) degree was approved by the Western Association of Schools and Colleges (WASC, now the WASC Senior College and University Commission, WSCUC) and candidacy status was received by ACOTE in April 2016 to enroll the first OTD students in the fall of 2016.
 The on-site visit for accreditation of the OTD will occur in 2018.
-The MOT program is fully accredited and will be reaccredited in the academic year 2017/2018.
+The MOT program is fully accredited until 2025.